aacotroneo/laravel-saml2/README.md

 	};
 ```

-Only if you want to know, that will redirect the user to the IDP, and will came back to an endpoint the library serves at /saml2/acs.
-That will process the response and fire an event when is ready.
-So, next step for you is to handle that event.
+The Saml2::login will redirect the user to the IDP and will came back to an endpoint the library serves at /saml2/acs.
+That will process the response and fire an event when ready.
+The next step for you is to handle that event.
 You just need to login the user or refuse.

 ```php